Environment | Value natural resources

 Co-creating shoes from recycled tires with Soles4Souls Asia (Indonesia)

-P.T.
-Bridgestone Tire Indonesia (Bridgestone Indonesia) entered in 2020 into a two-year partnership with Soles4Souls Asia, a global nonprofit organization, on a project to create new shoes out of recycled tires.
+In 2020, P.T.
+Bridgestone Tire Indonesia (Bridgestone Indonesia) entered into a two-year partnership with Soles4Souls Asia, a global nonprofit organization, on a project to create new shoes out of recycled tires.

 For more information, see news release.